 If, at the time of Withdrawal, all awarded financial aid has not been disbursed, the student may be eligible for a "Post-Withdrawal" Disbursement.
 Certain funds may not be eligible for disbursement due to other eligibility reasons.
-If the student is eligible for a Pell Grant post-withdrawal disbursement, it will be disbursed and credited to the student's account.
+If the student is eligible for a Pell Grant post-withdrawal disbursement, it will be disbursed and credited to the student's account within 45 days of Withdrawal.
 If the student is eligible for a Direct Stafford Loan and/or a Direct PLUS Loan post-withdrawal disbursement, the borrower will be notified within 30 days of Withdrawal and must approve the disbursement within 14 days of receipt of the notice.
 If a response is not received within 14 days of the notification, the post-withdrawal Direct Loan disbursement will not be disbursed and credited to the student's account.
+All post-withdrawal disbursements will be applied first to the student's account balance.
+If the student's account balance is less than the post-withdrawal disbursement, a credit balance may be created when the disbursement is applied.
+A credit balance resulting from a post-withdrawal disbursement will be refunded to the student as soon as possible and no later than 14 days after the credit balance is created.